CS-433/ml-project-2-herus-project/ReadMe.md

 ## Project Description

-Our project, in collaboration with HERUS (Laboratory for Human-Environment Relations in Urban Systems) aims to classify buildings in Lausanne into five categories based on the construction materials of their facades: brick, concrete, mixture, other and stone.
+Our project, in collaboration with HERUS (Laboratory for Human-Environment Relations in Urban Systems) aims to classify buildings in Lausanne into five categories based on the construction materials of their facades : brick, concrete, mixture, other and stone.
 Our main mission is to provide essential data that will guide future development and transformation projects of the built environment of Lausanne, with a view to meeting the needs of the city by 2050.

 ## Prerequisites